 My advice: arrive energized, bring snacks, pack water, consider visiting during the wet seasons, and even in dry season, you might be surprised – there was some water flowing when my husband continued and saw San Ramon Falls in all its glory.

+I’d categorize this hike as moderate to difficult.
+It’s not an easy hike!
 I want you to be mentally prepared, especially if you’re not accustomed to hiking.

 The rock climbing and river crossings can pose a challenge, particularly in the Nicaraguan heat.

-However, there were numerous individuals who went beyond my stopping point - young, old, even with dogs.
+However, there were numerous individuals who went beyond my stopping point – young, old, even with dogs!

 It’s a mindset thing.
 If you’re determined to complete the hike (unlike me), you’ll manage.